aleph2c/miros-xml/docs/_sources/recipes.rst.txt

 Samek's approach is much faster and far easier to implement than David Harel's approach.

-This project is about having my cake and eating it too.
+This project is about having cake and eating it too.
 I will recursively map Miro Samek's orthogonal component pattern to make hierarchies of HSMs (HHSMs).
 The HHSMs will provide the features needed to create David Harel's parallel regions.